 I'm non-binary, asexual, neurodivergent, and anti-fascist.
 I'm also a white settler in the U.S. and have lived most of my life on Gayogo̱hó:nǫˀ (Cayuga) and Umonhon (Omaha) & Otoe-Missouria land.
 I say so because these things influence my writing.
 I believe in the value of representation for the disempowered, and I believe in the power of fiction to move people and ultimately move societies.
 So I tend to write stories with a lot of queer, PoC, neurodiverse characters, exploring themes of identity and family, survival and recovery, resistance, justice, and self-determination.
 And I like to wrap it all together with magic and majesty, physics and futures, with that speculative sense of wonder and vastness that reminds us we're all part of something bigger than ourselves.

 After earning a PhD in linguistics, I took up copy editing for an educational non-profit, and I recently joined that non-profit's research team.
-When I'm not writing queer fantasy and sci-fi or occasionally venturing into other genres, I also like to make art and conlangs (constructed languages), read books, ride bikes, sing in a queer chorus, and teach myself web development.
-(Like the site?
-Why thanks, I made it myself!)
+When I'm not writing queer fantasy and sci-fi or occasionally venturing into other genres, I also make art and conlangs (constructed languages), read books, ride bikes, and sing in a queer chorus.

 Find me around